stevengharris/SplitView/README.md

 # SplitView

-Arrange two SwiftUI views to sit side-by-side or above-and-below each other, with a draggable slider separating them to resize them.
-Specify the fraction of full width/height to position the slider, and hide/show either view.
-Easily track and persist the slider state to restore later.
-Dynamically change the layout of the split views either side-by-side horizontally or above-and-below vertically.
+A view modifier, `split`, that lets you:

+* Create a single view containing two views, arranged in a horizontal (side-by-side) or vertical (above-and-below) `layout` separated by a draggable `splitter` for resizing.
+* Specify the `fraction` of full width/height for the initial position of the splitter.
+* Programmatically `hide` either view and change their `layout`.
+* Arbitrarily nest split views.
+* Easily save the state of `fraction`, `layout`, and `hide` so a split view opens in its last state between application restarts.
+* Create and use your own custom `splitter`.
+* Make splitters "invisible" (i.e., zero `visibleThickness`) but still draggable for resizing.

+## Motivation

-NavigationSplitView is fine for a sidebar and applications that conform to a nice master-detail type of model.
+NavigationSplitView is fine for a sidebar and for applications that conform to a nice master-detail type of model.
 On the other hand sometimes you just need two views to sit side-by-side or above-and-below each other and to adjust the split between them.
 That is what the SplitView package does for you.